soos-io/soos-dast/README.md

 It runs the [ZAP](https://www.zaproxy.org/docs/docker/about/) spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full `Active Scan` before reporting the results.

-This means that the script does perform actual ‘attacks’ and can potentially run for a long period of time.
+This means that the CLI does perform actual ‘attacks’ and can potentially run for a long period of time.
 You should NOT use it on web applications that you do not own. `Active Scan` can only find certain types of vulnerabilities.
 Logical vulnerabilities, such as broken access control, will not be found by any active or automated vulnerability scanning.
 Manual penetration testing should always be performed in addition to active scanning to find all types of vulnerabilities.

 By default, it reports all alerts as WARNings but you can specify a config file which can change any rules to FAIL or IGNORE.
 The configuration works in a very similar way as the [Baseline Mode](#baseline)